debiki/talkyard/README.md

 [**Support forum here**](https://www.talkyard.io/forum/latest/support), at Talkyard<i></i>.io — and report bugs there too.

-Our vision is to build a tool that [people who change the world or their neighborood] can use to find answers and pick the right things to do.
-That's why we have Q&A (question-answers) and HackerNews & Reddit type topics, where good answers and ideas rise to the top.
+We'd like to build a tool that *people who change the world or their neighborhood* can use to solve problems and pick the right things to do.
+That's why we have find-solutions Question-Answers topics, and HackerNews & Reddit type topics where good ideas rise to the top.<!-- — And you can use this tool, for your workplace and your colleagues & customers, or your non-profit and its volunteers, or an open source project and its users, or a school and its students, etc.  -->

 <!--
 Talkyard (formerly EffectiveDiscussions) is discussion forum software, with chat and question-answers features.